 Some of our local suppliers and friends include —

-In Monkton Boro, Vt.
-Andrew Peterson is malting Vermont grown grains — two-row barley, rye, and wheat — to provide the backbone of many of Hired Hand Brewing’s truly local beers.
+In Monkton, Vermont Andrew Peterson is malting Vermont grown grains — two-row barley, rye, and wheat — to provide the backbone of Hired Hand’s hyperlocal beers.

 Just down the road New Haven Junction, Misty Knoll naturally-raised turkeys and chickens have become the world standard for healthy and tasty poultry.
 By allowing their turkeys and chickens to roam in an un-crowded environment, they afford them the natural, stress-free life and healthy diet that nature intended.

 In Bristol, Vt.
 Lu • Lu crafts farm to spoon ice cream featuring locally grown and crafted ingredients.
 Each flavor is made in small batches to assure quality.

 With hundreds of barrels aging and more filled every month, you can certainly say Stonecutter is passionate about the art of aging craft spirits.
 In the 1800s their town of Middlebury, Vt. was home to talented stonecutters, masons and entrepreneurs who spent their lives dedicated to quality, innovation, and above all, patience.
 Stonecutter Spirits proudly combines barreling techniques from around the world to age their gin and whiskey right here in Vermont.
 In a short period of time, their spirits have won awards worldwide.

 Hired Hand and its sister restaurant Antidote source their